tetrane/api-cookbook/src/memory-ranges.md

 {{ bulma::begin_bulma() }}
 {{ bulma::begin_message(header="This is the only recommended path", class="is-note") }}
 <p>
-    As mentionned above, it is easy to get the translation wrong: while translating a virtual address into physical address is valid, translating a whole buffer is more complex.
+    As mentioned above, it is easy to get the translation wrong: while translating a virtual address into physical address is valid, translating a whole buffer is more complex.
 Please use the MemoryRange object for this purpose.
 </p>
 {{ bulma::end_message() }}
 {{ bulma::end_bulma() }}